Cheberi/Pickup-Lines/README.md

 * A user sees random pitches on the site
 * A writer can create a pitch from the application and update or delete pitches I have created.

+## Setup

+* Download or clone files from this repo. link(https://github.com/Cheberi/News-Recap)